Anti-Inflammatory Diet Plan →

 1. Heat oven to 400F.
 After the falafel balls have chilled on baking sheet, grease the pan or line the baking sheet with parchment paper.

-2. Place them in the oven on center rack and bake sheet for 25-30 minutes, turning once halfway through baking.
+2. Place them in the oven on center rack and bake for 25-30 minutes, turning once halfway through baking.
 Bites will be golden brown once done.
 Season with more salt/pepper if desired.
 Serve right away or freeze for later.

 Stove Top Option (Fry pan) instructions –